abhijeetnishal/abhijeetnishal/README.md

 - 🌱 I’m currently learning **Everything**

-- 📖 Current interests: Blockchain
+- 📖 Current interests: AI | Blockchain

 - 👨‍💻 All of my projects are available at [Portfolio](https://abhijeetportfolio.vercel.app/)